Jeffrey Dahmer's childhood home

 As a teenager, Damher started abusing alcohol and fantasizing about dominating and controlling a male partner.
 By that stage, he had long realized that he was sexually attracted to men.

-His first attempt to act out his fantasies ended in failure.
+His first attempt to act out these fantasies ended in failure.

 After becoming fixated on a male jogger who regularly ran past his house, Dahmer eventually picked up the nerve to ambush him with a baseball bat.